-Truly Edinburgh is the website of journalist and copywriter Neil Gunn (NG Writing Services).
+Truly Edinburgh is the website of journalist, copywriter and avid historical researcher Neil Gunn.

-Truly Edinburgh has a combination of feature length articles, full of well-researched information, that some other sites never mention, and blog posts, less formal perhaps, but equally well researched.
+The website has a combination of feature-length articles, full of well-researched information, that some other sites never mention, and blog posts, less formal perhaps, but equally well-researched.

-The content is not written as a review or endorsement of any particular business but essentially as a reliable source of information for visitors to Edinburgh and those who just want to know more about the city and further afield.
+The content is not written as a review or endorsement of any particular business but essentially as a reliable source of information for visitors to Edinburgh and those who just want to know more about the city.

 As a lover of Scotland’s history, I have added a section of history articles, famous Scots in history, early kings and queens of Scotland and other related topics.